-With electronic payments now outnumbering cash transactions, the Point-of-sale (PoS) system hack is becoming a more common in the world of cyber crime.
-In recent years, there have been several high profile cases including the notorious $10 million Subway PoS breach, where at least 150 franchises were targeted, as well as the breach of Barnes & Noble, where credit card readers in 63 stores were compromised.
-Almost all modern businesses now make use of an electronic PoS systems, and with the hacking of these devices on the increase, it is more important than ever to take appropriate steps to secure your customers’ data.
+With electronic payments now outnumbering cash transactions, the Point-of-sale (PoS) system hack is becoming more common.
+In recent years, there have been several high-profile cases including the notorious $10 million Subway PoS breach, where at least 150 franchises were targeted, as well as the breach of Barnes & Noble, where credit card readers in 63 stores were compromised.
+Almost all modern businesses now make use of electronic PoS systems, and with the hacking of these devices on the increase, it is more important than ever to take appropriate steps to secure your customers’ data.

 There are some simple and straightforward steps you can take to make your system less accessible to hackers, for example: